wp-plugins/am-events/readme.txt

 = 1.9.0 =
 * Recurrent events can now be easily deleted
+* Added start and end dates to quickedit

 = 1.8.0 =
 * Added conditional tags for the widget